Google Pixel Watch release date, price, news and leaks

-Update: Qualcomm's next gen smartwatch chipset is set to focus on battery life improvements, and it'll be inside the Google Pixel Watch.

-The recently rebranded Wear OS software may soon show off its full ability with the upcoming rumored Google Pixel Watch.
+The rebranded Wear OS software may soon be shown off in its full capacity with the release of the long rumored Google Pixel Watch.

 Previously some had expected Google to make its own smartwatch to show off everything Wear OS can do, in a similar way to the latest Android software and the Google Pixel 2 range, but so far it hasn't happened.